pantrypoints/sp/content/en/research/countries/china/xi/chapter-07e.md

 particular, we must properly handle the core issue of the relationship between the government and the market.

-In 1992, the 14th National Congress of the Communist Party of China put forward that the goal of economic structural reform is to establish a socialist market economic system, and proposed that the market should play a basic role in the allocation of resources under the state's macro-control.
+In 1992, the 14th National Congress of the CCP put forward that the goal of economic structural reform is to establish a socialist market economic system, and proposed that the market should play a basic role in the allocation of resources under the state's macro-control.
 This major theoretical breakthrough has played an extremely important role in China's reform, opening up, and economic and social development.
 Since the 14th National Congress of the Communist Party of China, the Party has continuously deepened its understanding of the relationship between the government and the market.
-The 15th National Congress of the Communist Party of China proposed "making the market play a basic role in the allocation of resources under the state's macro- control", the 16th National Congress of the Communist Party of China proposed "giving greater play to the basic role of the market in the allocation of resources", the 17th National Congress of the Communist Party of China proposed "giving better play to the basic role of the market in the allocation of resources from the perspective of system", and the 18th National Congress of the Communist Party of China proposed "giving greater play to the basic role of the market in resource allocation to a greater extent and on a wider scale.”
-The Third Plenary Session of the 18th Central Committee of the Communist Party of China clearly proposed to "make the market play a decisive role in the allocation of resources and better play the role of the government.”
+The 15th National Congress of the CCP proposed "making the market play a basic role in the allocation of resources under the state's macro- control", the 16th National Congress of the CCP proposed "giving greater play to the basic role of the market in the allocation of resources", the 17th National Congress of the CCP proposed "giving better play to the basic role of the market in the allocation of resources from the perspective of system", and the 18th National Congress of the CCP proposed "giving greater play to the basic role of the market in resource allocation to a greater extent and on a wider scale.”
+The Third Plenary Session of the 18th Central Committee of the CCP clearly proposed to "make the market play a decisive role in the allocation of resources and better play the role of the government.”
 This is another major breakthrough in theory and practice by the party, which is conducive to establishing a correct concept of the relationship between the government and the market in the whole party and society,